pranav9087/VirtualPong/README.md

 # python-games
-# code for a single player pong game as well as for a double player pong game
+# Python code for a single player pong game as well as for a double player pong game